Ebazhanov/linkedin-skill-assessments-quizzes/django/django-quiz.md

 - [x] INSTALLED_APPS; settings.py
 - [ ] TEMPLATES; urls.py

 #### Q67.
-Which is not third-party package commonly used for authentication?
+Which is not a third-party package commonly used for authentication?

 - [ ] django-guardian
 - [ ] django-rest-auth